 The most important thing to keep in mind is that China doll plants do not like change.
 A change in light, water, temperature or repotting the plant will cause a massive leaf drop.

 If your China doll plant does drop its leaves, don’t panic.
 They will grow back if proper steps are taken.
-The first thing you should do is trim the remaining stems back by 2/3 to 1/2.
+The first thing you should do is trim the remaining stems back by two-thirds to one-half.
 Cut back watering some to help prevent root rot, which is something this plant is particularly susceptible to in this state.

 Regular pruning is also a part of how to care for a China doll plant.